 Surprisingly, in the Japanese version, he's only turned to stone; it isn't specified whether he actually dies or not.

-Evil Cannot Comprehend Good: Thanks to his own bad experiences, Mewtwo flat out refuses to believe people and Pokemon could ever stand as equals and be friends.
-Anyone who says otherwise, usually angers him more.
-After Ash's sacrifice does he finally reach an epiphany.
+Evil Cannot Comprehend Good: Thanks to his own bad experiences, Mewtwo flat out refuses to believe people and Pokémon could ever stand as equals and be friends.
+Anyone who says otherwise usually angers him more.
+After Ash's sacrifice he finally reaches an epiphany.

 Freak Out/Go Mad from the Revelation: When told in the beginning of the movie that he is nothing more than a science experiment and/or a tool for the humans who created him, Mewtwo doesn't take the news very well.